Draggie306/EditingCheatSheets/GCSE/AQA 8035 Geography Complete.md

 ### [tbd] Example of a local scheme an LIC/NEE

 This section is to be determined as I do not have any notes for it.
-I had to ask my teacher literally a couple of minutes before the exam about it, as it is right at the end of the specificaiton, for information which I *just* managed to remember.
+I had to ask my teacher literally a couple of minutes before the exam about it, as it is right at the end of the specification, for information which I *just* managed to remember.

 Despite everyone else betting against me that it wouldn't come up in the exam, it was the last question and a 6 marker in the 2022 exam series.
 Good luck!